shikharmittal04/epspy/README.rst

     python eg_script.py

-Running the co de will generate several files.
+Running the above will generate several files.
 The terminal messages will guide you to these output files.
 The most important of all files of your interest will be ``Tb_nu_map.npy``.
-However, you may never have to deal with them yourself.
-To visualise your outputs use the function
+To visualise your outputs use the function ``visual()``.
-``visual()``.
 Refer to the documentation for more details.

-The default values have been chosen such that the above script can be run on a PC.
-Since modern PCs have at least 4 cores, for a better performance one could also run the code as
+The default values in this package have been chosen such that the users can run their scripts on a PC.
+Since modern PCs have at least 4 cores, for a better performance, one could also run ``eg_script.py`` parallely as

 .. code:: bash

     mpirun -np 4 python eg_script.py

-However, in general and for more realistic flux density ranges and high resolution maps, it is recommended to run the code on HPCs.
+In general, and for more realistic flux density ranges and high resolution maps, it is recommended to use the code on high performance clusters.

 Documentation
 -------------

-For more details on the working of the code and understanding the output files refer to the `documentation <>`_.
+For more details on the working of the package and understanding the output files refer to the `documentation <>`_.

 License and citation
 --------------------